SJOGREN'S IS SERIOUS

 Sjogren’s is serious.
 It should never be viewed as a nuisance sicca (dryness) disease.
 Sjogren’s patients live with a high burden of illness.

 Sjogren’s is always systemic.
 Both sicca and systemic (non-sicca) features may cause irreversible damage and disability.
-Some systemic complications may be life-threatening.

 When doctors don’t understand that Sjogren’s is serious, they may not be motivated to diagnose, monitor, and treat the disease.